Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: Introduction

 Let $C$ be a smooth projective curve defined over $\mathbb Q$.
 For primes $p$ of good reduction, we define the trace of Frobenius to be

 where $\overline{C}$ denotes the reduction of $C$ modulo $p$.
 A theorem of Weil \cite{Weil1948} gives the following bound for the trace of Frobenius

 where $g$ is the genus of the curve.

 Let $x_p=t_p/\sqrt{p}$ denote the normalized trace.
 Then the Weil bounds tell us that $x_p\in[-2g,2g]$, and we can look at the distribution of the $x_p$ in this interval as $p\rightarrow \infty$.
 This distribution is known for elliptic curves.
 The values are not uniformly distributed over the interval $[-2,2]$, though they do have a predictable limiting pattern.
-In the 1960s, Sato and Tate independently conjectured that, for curves defined over $\mathbb Q$ without complex multiplication, the normalized traces are equidistributed with respect to the measure $\frac{1}{2\pi}{\sqrt{4-x^2}} dx$.
+In the 1960s, Sato and Tate independently conjectured that, for elliptic curves defined over $\mathbb Q$ without complex multiplication, the normalized traces are equidistributed with respect to the measure $\frac{1}{2\pi}{\sqrt{4-x^2}} dx$.
 Barnet-Lamb, Geraghty, Harris, Shepard-Barron, and Taylor \cite{Barnet2011, Harris2010} recently proved the Sato-Tate Conjecture for elliptic curves without complex multiplication.
 As is often the case with celebrated results in number theory, proving the Sato-Tate Conjecture required heavy machinery and merged three massive mathematical theories: $L$-functions, automorphic forms, and Galois representations.

 Traces of higher genus curves are expected to have Sato-Tate-like distributions.
-To determine the distributions, rather than computing the traces of Frobenuis for the curves over $\mathbb F_p$ for infinitely many primes $p$, we instead study the Sato-Tate group of the Jacobians of the curves.
+To determine the distributions, we study the Sato-Tate group of the Jacobians of the curves.
 Recall that the Jacobian of a genus $g$ curve is an abelian variety of dimension $g$.
 Associated to any abelian variety of dimension $g$ over a number field there is a compact subgroup of $\USp(2g)$ known as the Sato-Tate group (see \cite[Section 3.2]{SutherlandAWSNotes}) that is uniquely determined up to conjugacy and comes equipped with a map that sends Frobenius elements to conjugacy classes with the appropriate normalized trace.
-It is conjectured that if we order Frobenius elements by norm, this sequence of conjugacy classes is equidistributed with respect to the push forward of the Haar measure on the Sato-Tate group, and this can be viewed as a generalization of the Sato-Tate conjecture.
+It is conjectured that if we order Frobenius elements by norm, this sequence of conjugacy classes is equidistributed with respect to the push forward of the Haar measure on the Sato-Tate group, and this can be viewed as a generalization of the Sato-Tate conjecture (see, for example, \cite[Section 3.3]{SutherlandAWSNotes}).